 - It was local so I would know a lot of the runners.

-- I was familiar with most of the course as it was similar to the 10 miler than I ran in May and I had already run this half marathon last year.
+- I was familiar with most of the course as it was similar to the 10 miler that I ran in May and I had already run this half marathon last year.

 - I convinced some friends to run it too.